 Known for his warm smile and depth of soul, Rabbi Lazowski is a beloved figure in the Greater Hartford Jewish community, who initially came to The Emanuel in 2009, serving as our spiritual leader during Rabbi Small’s sabbatical.
 In 2011, he and his wife Ruth were honored by The Emanuel, at which time Rabbi Lazowski was named Rabbi Emeritus of The Emanuel Synagogue.
 Ordained by the Academy of Higher Jewish Learning, Rabbi Lazowski began his rabbinic career in 1954 at Hartford’s Congregation Beth Sholom Synagogue, later serving as spiritual leader of Bloomfield’s Beth Hillel Synagogue until 2000.
 A retired Chaplain for Hartford Hospital’s Institute of Living, the Hartford Police, and the Connecticut State Senate, Rabbi Lazowski holds a Bachelor of Religious Education from the Teachers Institute of Yeshiva University, a Bachelor of Arts Degree from Brooklyn College and a Master of Science Degree from Yeshiva University’s Graduate School of Education.
 Awarded a Doctorate of Jewish Literature from the Jewish Teachers Seminary and People’s University, as well as a Doctorate by the Jewish Theological Seminary, Rabbi Lazowski has authored and published 14 books.
 A Holocaust survivor who hid for almost 3 years in the White Russian woods, Rabbi Lazowski is married to Ruth (Rabinowitz) Lazowski, and has three sons and seven grandchildren.

-Hazzan Cohn retired as full time cantor of The Emanuel in June 2020, but he continues to tutor B’nai Mitzvah students and holds a special place in the hearts of our members.
+Hazzan Cohn retired as full-time cantor of The Emanuel in June 2020 but continued to tutor B’nai Mitzvah students as well as hold a special place in the hearts of our Emanuel community.